 Antibiotics and antibacterial mouth rinses may also be recommended.
 However, if the sensitivity persists and/or becomes intolerable, consult your dentist.
 He or she may suggest application of fluoride varnish.

 The risks mentioned above will be discussed to you by your dentist before periodontal surgery.

 Periodontal surgery is often the last resort for treating advanced cases of periodontal gum disease.
 That is when the standard and less invasive non-surgical root planning is inadequate or has failed to produce the expected outcome.

 Whether or not surgery is indicated depends on factors such as the type of periodontal gum disease you have and the extent of the destruction.

 Rather, it paves way for other treatment to produce more favorable outcomes in the long run.
 There is still a tendency for the disease to recur, especially in susceptible individuals.

 The goal of the surgery is to make the teeth stay in your mouth for as long as possible.
-And one way to ensure that you will achieve such goal is to find a dentist that you can trust just like Dr. Safarian, one of the best dentists in San Diego.
+And one way to ensure that you will achieve such a goal is to find a dentist that you can trust just like Dr. Safarian.